Cooper Kupp: 2017 season

-2018 season: Injury-shortened season
+2018 season

 Kupp was named a starting wide receiver in 2018 alongside Robert Woods and offseason acquisition Brandin Cooks.
 During a Week 4 38–31 victory over the Minnesota Vikings, Kupp caught nine passes for 162 yards and two touchdowns (all single-game highs), including a career-best 70-yard scoring reception.
 In the next game against the Denver Broncos, he sustained a knee injury and was carted off the field.
 Though Kupp returned to the field in the third quarter of the Rams' 23–20 victory, he was pulled out of the lineup and missed the next two games.
 During the fourth quarter of a Week 10 36–31 victory over the Seattle Seahawks, Kupp went down with a non-contact injury.
 An MRI the following day confirmed that he tore his ACL, prematurely ending his season.

 Kupp finished the season with 40 receptions for 566 yards and six touchdowns through eight games and starts.
 Without Kupp, the Rams reached Super Bowl LIII where they lost 13–3 to the New England Patriots.

 2019 season

 Kupp returned from his injury in time for the Rams' season opener against the Carolina Panthers.
 Over the first seven games of the season, he had at least 100 yards in four games and scored four total touchdowns.
 During a 24–10 Week 8 victory over the Cincinnati Bengals in London, Kupp caught seven receptions for 220 yards and a touchdown, marking the first time in his NFL career where he had over 200 yards in a single game.
 Kupp's performance set an NFL record most receiving yards in an international NFL game.
 From Weeks 13–17, Kupp scored a receiving touchdown in five consecutive games.

 Kupp finished the 2019 season with 94 receptions for 1,161 yards and 10 touchdowns in 16 games and 14 starts.
 He led the team in receptions, receiving yards, and receiving touchdowns.
-Kupp and teammate Robert Woods gave the Rams a 1,000-yard receiving duo.
+Kupp and his teammate Robert Woods gave the Rams a 1,000-yard receiving duo.
 Kupp's ten receiving touchdowns tied with Mark Andrews for the second most in the NFL in 2019.
 He was ranked 89th by his fellow players on the NFL Top 100 Players of 2020.